the-red-feather/thesis/latex/sketchbook/thesis.md

 <!-- TODO: START HERE  -->
 This brings us back to the opportunity and challenges of the visual programming language.

-The **opportunity** lies in the fact that a VPL interface is very suitable as a configurator of cloud-computation workflows.
+The **opportunity** lies in the fact that a VPL interface is highly suitable as a configurator of cloud-computation workflows.
 The promise of interactive, low-code automation matches the desire of most cloud native geoprocessing providers to support users of different backgrounds, both programmers and non-programmers, both full GIS experts as well as non-experts.

 This is why ModelLab in Raster Foundry. this is why existing VPL's like FME and Grasshopper have added cloud-computation features like FME Cloud (SOURCE) and ShapeDiver (SOURCE), respectively.